Fairfax-Falls Church Community Services Board

 Diversion to Detox

 A mobile team of CSB staff which responds to police and community requests to intervene at the scene of a potential arrest to refer the individual instead to detoxification services.
-Available from 3 p.m. to 1 a.m. daily.
-Call 703-502-7000, TTY 703-322-9080 or find out more about eligibility for Detox Diversion).
+Available from 2 p.m. to 12 a.m. daily.

 Medication-Assisted Treatment

-Peer Outreach RESPONSE Team (PORT)
+Peer Outreach Response Team (PORT)

 Fairfax Virtual Assistant